trungpx/lad/README.md

 # bash detect_beating.sh

 ```

+###
+There are some demos videos for beating detected of each eye with *.avi format in this repo.

 ### Acknowledgement
 This work was supported in part by the Institute for Information \& communications Technology Promotion (IITP) grant funded by the Korean government (MSIT) (No. 2021-0-01381, Development of Causal AI through Video Understanding) and was partly supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2022R1A2C201270611).